 Udaipur Urja Initiatives provides eco-friendly, efficient cookstoves in rural Rajasthan, India, to improve health and reduce emissions.
-They use Collect, our mobile data collection platform, to conduct baseline studies, track stove usage, and improve their design and distribution.
+They used Collect, our mobile data collection app, to conduct baseline studies, track stove usage, and improve their design and distribution.

 Over 3 billion people cook their food on open fires using solid fuels like wood.
 This releases potent greenhouse gases that have a strong negative impact upon the health of local populations.
 Past studies suggest burning wood fuel is responsible for approximately 2% of global CO2 emissions.
 Emissions from poorly ventilated residential cookstoves are thought to be responsible for around 370,000-500,000 premature adult deaths each year.